robsilvia/avatica-js/README.md

 ### Disclaimer

 I wrote this because it looks neat.
 There are no tests, and I am not currently using this in any live setting.
-Us at your own risk.
+Use at your own risk.

 ### Example
 ```